nmahoude/nmahoude.github.io/refactorings/index.md

-# List of java stuff
+# List of refactorings stuff

 [the mikado method](mikado.md)